01 of 06

 - Once you have chosen the lilac bush, look for blooms that are nice and fresh and with flowers that are fully opened.

 - Cut a few blooms from the bush.
-I like to move around the plant so as not to take too many flowers from one spot and leaving the bush bare.
+Move around the plant as you trim so as not to take too many flowers from one spot.

 - After gathering your lilacs, it is time to remove the tiny florets from the bunch.
 They come off very easily by hand: just grab the flower (or a small bunch) and pull it from the stem.
 Make sure that you are only getting the purple floret as the tiny green stems can make your syrup bitter.

-- Place the florets in a fine mesh strainer and give them a good rinse under cold water.
+- Place the florets in a fine mesh strainer and give them a good rinse under cold water to remove any dust and debris.

 04 of 06

 This lilac syrup is just as easy as any other simple syrup recipe.
-I chose to double my batch to create 2 cups of syrup, though you could do more or less.
-Lilacs are only around once a year and the bunch creates more florets than you may think, so take advantage of this moment!
+Because preparing the florets requires some extra time, this recipe is for a double batch that creates 2 cups of syrup, though you could do more or less.
+Lilacs are only around once a year, so take advantage of this moment!

 What you will need: